MrStonedOne/Blue-DiscordBot/README.md

 # Join the community!

-**Red** is in continuous development, and it’s supported by an active community which produces new content (cogs/plugins) for everyone to enjoy.
+**Blue** is in continuous development, and it’s supported by an active community which produces new content (cogs/plugins) for everyone to enjoy.
 New features are constantly added.
 If you can’t [find](https://cogboard.red/t/approved-repositories/210) the cog you’re looking for, consult our [guide](https://red-discordbot.readthedocs.io/en/stable/guide_cog_creation.html) on